dominikh/go-tools/staticcheck/README.md

   report test failure. -- This check may have false positive.
 Its confidence is 0.9 and can be filtered with the `-min_confidence` flag set to `1`.
+- `exec.Command` - checks that the first argument looks valid
 - Dont use an empty `for {}` as it will spin.
 - Don't use `defer` in a loop that will never finish.